Child and Youth Programs

 Girls Guards are for middle and high school girls.
 The Girl Guards program is focused on addressing their spiritual, physical, mental and social needs.
 Skill-development, personal growth and community service opportunities expand as girls learn to work together and independently in various environments.
 They are also encouraged to think seriously about career and life-style choices as they move into adulthood, based on what they’ve learned as a Girl Guard.

 Girl Guard Aim: I understand that as a Girl Guard I will grow spiritually by increasing my knowledge of God through Bible study and prayer.
 I will grow mentally by being honest in my thoughts and actions and by developing the mind and talent God has given me.
 I will grow physically by protecting myself from all harmful substances and habits by developing a healthy body.
 I will grow socially by being respectful, friendly, of service to others and loyal to my country.

 Rangers are for boy's 6th - 12th grade.
 The Ranger program focuses on working with others, providing service within the community, learning about other cultures, meeting new people, and building friendships.

 Transportation is available from many local schools to the Traverse City Community Center at 1239 Barlow Street (although not guaranteed) and transportation home after programs.

-Click here for download a Youth Night Character Building and Music program registration and permission waiver form.
+Click here for download a Youth Night Character Building and Music and Arts program registration and permission waiver form.

-Programs are help at The Salvation Army Community Center, 1239 Barlow St., Traverse City.
+Programs are held at The Salvation Army Community Center, 1239 Barlow St., Traverse City.
 Participants must be registered before starting the programs.
-For more information please call 231.946.4644.
+For more information please call Susie Afton, Youth Ministries Coordinator 231.946.4644 ext 309.